Table of Contents

 Small businesses, of course, should grow fast but a high-priority task is to make a profit.
 When a business opens benefits, its growth happens as and when necessary.

 Startups should always grow within the shortest possible time creating a reproducible business model.
 You should be able to reproduce the success of the company worldwide.

 How soon business will be paid off and how much it is possible to earn?

 Small business is focused on getting earnings and, if possible, a profit from the very first day.
 A closing gain of the company depends on a chief`s appetites let alone plans for business expansion.

 It might take months or even years for a startup to gain first cents.
 A top target is to create a product, which consumers will like and will take on a market.
-If this aim will be achieved, profit of the company will be millions.
-(For instance, present evaluation of Uber company is 50 billion dollars).
+If this aim will be achieved, profits of the company will be millions.
+(For instance, the present evaluation of Uber company is 50 billion dollars).

 How much are you to invest?

 Startup.
 Many projects are run by private means or with the help of family members and close ones.
 However, crowdfunding is becoming more and more popular.
 Financial borrowings from business angels, venture capitals, and investors remain the most common version.
-Startup should reach out the stage of development, which is why it requires additional capital before the company begins making profits.
+Startups should reach the stage of development, which is why it requires additional capital before the company begins making profits.
 It is useful to remember that investors wait for an extra financial return, which creates additional pressure on the company.